gotthardp/lorawan-server/doc/Docker.md

 The `GOOGLE_MAPS_KEY` is the API Key you can
 [get from Google](https://developers.google.com/maps/documentation/javascript/get-api-key).

+To export different port numbers change the *first* number of the `publish` parameter to the desired port number.
+The syntax is `--publish hostPort:containerPort` so to receive packet_forwarder data at port 1700 simply use `--publish 1700:1680/udp`.

+## Automatic Updates

 To automatically update and restart your server whenever an update is available to the respective branch (stable or master) you can use the [Watchtower](https://github.com/v2tec/watchtower):